Local Group Velocity Distribution inside Superradiant Condensates

-Several notable features can be observed in Fig.~\ref{fig:delta_rho_and_Phi_square}.
+Several notable features can be observed in Figs.~\ref{fig:delta_rho_and_Phi_square_xy} and \ref{fig:delta_rho_and_Phi_square_xz}.
 Regions where $\Phi^2$ concentrates have negative values of $\delta\rho$.
-Regions with positive and negative $\delta\rho$ alternate along the $\varphi$ direction, suggesting the existence of two surfaces where $\delta \rho = 0$ between these regions, shown by gray dashed lines in Fig.~\ref{fig:delta_rho_and_Phi_square}(e) and gary planes in Fig.~\ref{fig:3D}.
-An additional $\delta \rho = 0$ surface is shown by the red dashed circle in Fig.~\ref{fig:delta_rho_and_Phi_square}(e,m) and the red sphere in Fig.~\ref{fig:3D}.
+Regions with positive and negative $\delta\rho$ alternate along the $\varphi$ direction, suggesting the existence of two surfaces where $\delta \rho = 0$ between these regions, shown by gray dashed lines in Fig.~\ref{fig:delta_rho_and_Phi_square_xy}(e) and gary planes in Fig.~\ref{fig:3D}.
+An additional $\delta \rho = 0$ surface is shown by the red dashed circle in Figs.~\ref{fig:delta_rho_and_Phi_square_xy}(e) and \ref{fig:delta_rho_and_Phi_square_xz}(e), and the red sphere in Fig.~\ref{fig:3D}.
 These surfaces divide the entire space into eight regions.
 For convenience, we refer to the regions separated by the red sphere as the {\it inner} and {\it outer regions}.
 The regions with positive (negative) $\delta \rho$ are hereafter referred to as the positive (negative) regions.
-The red sphere indicates the presence of a negative (positive) outer region outside a positive (negative) inner region, which is too weak to be clearly visible in Figs.~\ref{fig:delta_rho_and_Phi_square} and \ref{fig:3D}.
+The red sphere indicates the presence of a negative (positive) outer region outside a positive (negative) inner region, which is too weak to be clearly visible in Figs.~\ref{fig:delta_rho_and_Phi_square_xy} - \ref{fig:3D}.

 The BH, the quadrupolar, and the scalar field squared all rotate in the same direction, as indicated by the arrow in Fig.~\ref{fig:3D}.
-In Fig.~\ref{fig:delta_rho_and_Phi_square}(a-h), the rotation is counter-clockwise.
-In Fig.~\ref{fig:delta_rho_and_Phi_square}(i-p), the left half panel moves outwards while the right half moves inwards.
-Their configurations undergo a $180^\circ$ rotation from $t = 0$ to $T$, exclusively in the azimuthal direction, resembling the motion of a rigid body.
+In Fig.~\ref{fig:delta_rho_and_Phi_square_xy}, the rotation is counter-clockwise.
+In Fig.~\ref{fig:delta_rho_and_Phi_square_xz}, the left half panel moves outwards while the right half moves inwards.
+Their configurations undergo a $180^\circ$ rotation from $t = 0$ to $T$ in the azimuthal direction, resembling the motion of a rigid body.